Do accountants need FCA authorisation to refer clients for lending?

 - Compliance framework and policies

 For most accountants, this is disproportionate to the activity level.
 The introducer model achieves the commercial outcome (commission on funded deals) without the regulatory overhead.
+If you want to explore this route further, our guide on adding funding advisory to your accountancy practice covers how to build this into your services.

 Summary